OWASP/samm/v2.0/beta/core/implementation/i-secure-deployment.md

 ## Maturity 3
 ### Activity
-Ensure effectiveness through proper key management and verification procedures
+Ensure effectiveness through proper key management and verification procedures.

+A human should manually approve the deployment on at least one occasion during an automated deployment.
+Manual interventions should be inserted into the otherwise automated deployment process for checking and approval.
+These interventions should occur at any points where such human checks could be significantly more accurate than an automated one would be.

 ### Maturity Questions
 #### Q 1